0,00 USD

 Ibo Combo’s Notable Musicians: Alix Pascal (guitar), Andre Romain (vocals), Boulo Valcourt (guitar, vocals), Claude Laraque (drums, tam-tam), Claudy Jean (drums), Edgar Depestre (saxophone, flute, tambourine), Ferdinand Dor (bass), Fritz Joassin (guitar), Gerard Jean-Baptiste (trumpet), Jacques Paul Eugene (accordion), Jacquy Duroseau (piano), Jean Alix Laraque (drums, tam-tam), Jose Tavernier (drums, vocals, guitar, tambourine), Lesly Oriol (percussion), Lionel Oriol (bass), Lionel Volel (saxophone), Michel Laraque (guitar, drums, bass), Pantal Guilbaud (vocals), Ralph Elie (drums), Raymond Guillaume (saxophone)’ Reginald Policard (percussion, drums, organ, keyboards), Sony Seraphin (percussion)

 With their unparalleled contributions to Haitian music, Ibo Combo continues to be celebrated as a cornerstone of Konpa Dirèk.
-Their music, filled with passion and technical mastery, remains a testament to the rich cultural tapestry of Haiti.
+Their music, filled with passion and technical mastery, remains a testament to Haiti’s rich cultural tapestry.
 As the Haitian music scene continues to evolve, Ibo Combo’s influence endures, reminding us of the pioneers who set the stage for today’s artists.

 Hot this week